dgbenner/experimental-predictive-UI-travelapp/README.md

 Working titles: Wanderlust Featured Destinations / Cities

 ## 11.1 "Manifesto thinking"
 Why are we still forcing users to read "Walls of Text"?

-We interact with LLMs mostly through chat bubbles, but sometimes a chat bubble is the wrong Ul for the job.
+We interact with LLMs mostly through chat bubbles, but sometimes a chat bubble is the wrong UI for the job.
 If I'm planning a trip, I don't want a text paragraph; I want an interactive map.

-I've been experimenting with Adaptive Ul (or Generative Ul, Liquid Content, Sentient Desgn - so many names are popping up for this concept) systems to solve this.
-In this short demo, the Al isn't just generating text.
+I've been experimenting with Adaptive UI (or Generative UI, Liquid Content, Sentient Design - so many names are popping up for this concept) systems to solve this.
+In this short demo, the AI isn't just generating text.
 It's analyzing the user's intent ("Planning," "Exploring," "Comparing") and deciding which React component to render on the fly.

-Instead of a designer pre-defining the hard-coded flows, the Al orchestrates the interface based on the conversation context.
-But what are the ux challenges here?
+Instead of a designer pre-defining the hard-coded flows, the AI orchestrates the interface based on the conversation context.
+But what are the UX challenges here?
 It looks fluid at first, but as I built this, I found it opens a Pandora's Box of product questions:

-1 - Intent Misalignment: What happens if the Al picks a Map when the user actually wanted a List?
+1 - Intent Misalignment: What happens if the AI picks a Map when the user actually wanted a List?
 How system will decide if there is ambiguity and misalignment?

-2- State Management: How do we sync Ul interactions (like dragging an item in the itinerary back to the LLM's memory?
-The Ul elements can be more interesting if we are going to embed preferences to LLM's or system memory.
+2- State Management: How do we sync UI interactions (like dragging an item in the itinerary) back to the LLM's memory?
+The UI elements can be more interesting if we are going to embed preferences to LLM's or system memory.

 3- Cognitive Load: Does a "shapeshifting" interface confuse the user if the layout changes too often?

 I see very strong design direction from my lenses and I expect to see more solutions in 2026.
 Even, we can argue that it is already here...
 Will we move from "Static Design Systems" to "Just-in-Time Interfaces?"

 What are the biggest risks you see?